Kochi Municipal Corporation: Structure

+Wards

+After the ward delimitation in 2025, the number of wards in Kochi Municipal Corporation increased from 74 to 76.

+2020-2025

 Flag and emblem

 The flag of Cochin Municipal Corporation is divided by a left diagonal with white forming the upper part symbolizing the city and blue forming lower part symbolizing the seas.
 The Emblem was adopted in 1970 which has a huge Ship in center of its crest symbolizing the maritime history of the city.